MicrosoftDocs/ai-builder/ai-builder-docs/prompts-overview.md

 ## Prerequisites

 - You have a basic understanding of how to write prompts.
-To learn more, download the [AI Builder Prompting Guide](https://aka.ms/promptguide).
 - Your environment is in the list of [available regions](availability-region.md).
 - You need a Power Apps, Power Automate or Copilot Studio license, and:
     - Pre-purchased AI Builder credits if you use prompts in Power Apps or Power Automate.